rebsonoliveira/sql-server/samples/features/sql2019notebooks/README.md

 ### SQL Server Troubleshooting Notebooks
 * **[SQL Server Troubleshooting Notebooks](https://github.com/microsoft/tigertoolbox/tree/master/Troubleshooting-Notebooks)** - This repository of notebooks helps you troubleshooting common scenarios that you could encounter with SQL Server including Big Data Clusters.

+### SQL Assessment API
+* **[SQL Assessment API Quick Start and Tutorial Notebooks](https://github.com/microsoft/sql-server-samples/tree/master/samples/manage/sql-assessment-api/notebooks)** - SQL Assessment API provides a mechanism to evaluate the configuration of your SQL Server for best practices.
+In this repository, you will find two Azure Data Studio notebooks, one is for quick start in two steps and the other is a comprehensive tutorial that will step you through all the features of SQL Assessment API including customizing the existing rules and creating your own ones.